evkx/evkx.github.io/content/models/mercedes/eqe_suv/EQE_350_4MATIC_SUV/_index.md

 ## Performance

-The Mercedes-EQ EQE 350 4MATIC SUV offers modest performance with a maximum power of 215 kW (292 hp / 288 bhp) and a total torque of 765 Nm (565 lb-ft).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.6 seconds and has a top speed of 210 km/h (131 mph), aligning more closely with traditional internal combustion engine vehicles.
+The Mercedes-EQ EQE 350 4MATIC SUV delivers a solid performance with a maximum power of 215 kW (292 hp / 288 bhp) and a total torque of 765 Nm (565 lb-ft).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 6.6 seconds and reaches a top speed of 210 km/h (131 mph), making it competitive within its class.

 ## Battery, range, and charging